Norwegian Polar Institute: Research platforms

-The NPI owns the research vessel RV Kronprins Haakon, with the University of Tromsø and the Norwegian Institute of Marine Research being the other users of the vessel.
+The NPI owns the research vessel Kronprins Haakon, with the University of Tromsø and the Norwegian Institute of Marine Research being the other users of the vessel.

 Archives

 The NPI has built up a sizeable polar history collection in the form of photographs, books, journals and other archival materials.

 The Library contains unique collections of polar history literature, including more than 15,000 books as well as diaries, ship registers and logbooks, newspaper cuttings and special collections, for example, a special collection pertaining to Umberto Nobile.

 The Photo Library contains pictures from polar expeditions, mapping in Svalbard, Greenland and Antarctica, research (including geology, glaciology, biology and oceanography) and commercial activities such as mining in Svalbard, seal hunting in the White Sea, whaling in the Southern Ocean and trapping in Greenland and Svalbard.
 The collection consists of about 90,000 photographs, including some 60,000 historical photographs.
 The rest are modern images documenting research activity in Svalbard and Antarctica and adjacent marine areas.
 A large part of the collection is accessible to the public via the NPI's online image archive.